sveltejs/svelte/documentation/docs/06-runtime/02-context.md

 > [!NOTE] `setContext`/`getContext` must be called during component initialisation.

 Context is not inherently reactive.
-If you need reactive values in context then you can pass a `$state` object into context, whos properties _will_ be reactive.
+If you need reactive values in context then you can pass a `$state` object into context, whose properties _will_ be reactive.

 ```svelte
 <!--- file: Parent.svelte --->